jayala-29/DiceCTF/baby-rsa.md

 ### Solution:

-Sage has a built-in function ```nth_root``` that will retrieve such values without having to brute force them as described above with:
+It turns out Sage has a built-in function ```nth_root``` that will retrieve such values without having to brute force them as described above with:

 ```
 x = mod(cipher, p).nth_root(e, all=True)